oubiwann/jlfe/README.rst

 This project assumes that you have `rebar`_ installed somwhere in your ``$PATH``.
 Simiarly for `lfetool`_ and `kerl`_.

-This project depends upon the following, which are installed to the ``deps`` directory of this project when you run ``rebar get-deps``:
+This project depends upon the following, which are automatically installed to the ``deps`` directory of this project when you run ``rebar get-deps``:

 * `LFE`_ (Lisp Flavored Erlang; needed only to compile)
 * `lfeunit`_ (needed only to run the unit tests)